jesscyzhao/jesscyzhao.github.io/_posts/2019-11-10-blog-post-4.md

 The Pareto/NBD model makes the following assumptions: (i) Poisson process purchase pattern with rate $\lambda$ (ii) Exponential customer lifetime with rate $\mu$.
 To account for heteogeneity among the customers, the model assumes Gamma distribution for $\lambda$ and $\mu$ across population.
 The marginal likelihood is then Negative binomial for the purchase behavior and Pareto (of the second kind) for customer lifetime.
 The maximum likelihood estimates can be obtained by various optimization schemes and was used as the default by the company.

 However, often times in retail business data, a customer repeat purchase behavior stops a couple of the years after entering the panel and remains dormant till the end of the observation windows.
 This leads to the high churn rate for initial cohort and often is not captured well by the vanilla Pareto/NBD model that models purchase and customer lifetime separately.
-To connect the purchase behavior and survival time on an individual level, [<u>Abe 2009</u>](https://pubsonline.informs.org/doi/pdf/10.1287/mksc.1090.0502) proposed the Hiearchical Bayesian extension to the Pareto/NBD model with the following formulation
+To connect the purchase behavior and survival time on an individual level, [Abe 2009](https://pubsonline.informs.org/doi/pdf/10.1287/mksc.1090.0502) proposed the Hiearchical Bayesian extension to the Pareto/NBD model with the following formulation

 Let $x_i$ be the number of transactions for customer $i$ in observation window $(0, T]$, $\tau_i$ be the latent customer survival time, and $t_{x_i}$ be the last observable transaction time.